 Made unique label

-I started making the base of my bag first, by chaining 35 stitches using the 4.5mm hook.
+I started making the base of my crocheted raffia beach bag, by chaining 35 stitches using the 4.5mm hook.
 I then worked each row in double crochet (single in US terms, the pattern uses US terms but I‘ll use UK for this post) following the pattern until I had my base.

 The bag features a really pretty line detail around the base created using double crochet stitch through the back of the stitch.
 This was my first time trying a stitch like this, and although only a slight change in technique it creates a really lovely feature separating the bottom of the bag and the sides.

 Once the base was complete, I followed the pattern working in a continuous round to create the sides.
 The pattern used increase stitches at the corners on every few rows to create a bucket shape to the bag.
 I used stitch makers, which are little coloured hooks attached to my work, these really helped to keep track of where my corners were.
 As I worked towards the top the increase rows became more frequent to create an oversized look.